yasinalp/SelfBulance/python/inference/readme.md

-This directory contains the necessary script that enables communication between Godot and SDK
+This directory contains the necessary script that enables communication between Godot and SDK during route tracking